surf-visualization/blospray/readme.md

 * Volumes can only use point-based values, not cell-based values (XXX this is a limitation of the volume_raw plugin)

-* All Blender meshes are converted to triangle meshes before being passed to BLOSPRAY, as OSPRay only handles triangle meshes
+* All Blender meshes are converted to triangle meshes before being passed to BLOSPRAY, even though OSPRay also supports quad meshes

 ### Limitations specific to OSPRay